furlai/furl-ai-exercise/README.md

 - Build and execute the LangGraph graph using a LangChain-compatible model
 - Parse the JSON response into `ReleaseInfo`

-The goal is for the test to pass with the provided fake LLM response.
+The goal is for the test to pass by implementing an agentic system that performs research and sarisfies the test cases.

 You may update the prompt and graph structure as you see fit.
 The scaffolding provides helpers (`build_prompt`, `build_release_graph`) for convenience, but they are not mandatory.